dominiksalvet/gitpack/guide.md

 # Guide

-This file contains **everything you need to start** using GitPack in your awesome Git projects.
+This file contains **everything you need to start** using GitPack in your awesome projects.
 Once you have followed this guide, end users can immediately install, update or uninstall your projects.
 Immediately.

 ## General